Session 29

 Where Are We?

-You are implementing the third version of a small language for programming colors, Huey.
-For Homework 9 and Homework 10, you produced tools for a language consisting of colors, operators for manipulating them, and local variables.
+You are implementing the third version of a small language for programming numbers, Huey.
+For Homework 9 and Homework 10, you produced tools for a language consisting of colors, operators for manipulating them, and blocks with local variables.
 For Homework 11, you are adding sequences of statements and mutable data.

 We are closing the semester by considering other programming language issues you hear about in modern software development.
 Last time, we learned about a technique for optimizing an interpreter, using an odd little language for our laboratory.
-Today we consider an even odder little language that enables us look to the future.
+Today we consider another odd little language — the likes of which we may encounter the future.

 A Quick Puzzle: An Odd Little Language

-There's this language that operates on a stack...
+There's this language where programs operate on a stack...

-Read the top of this handout, which describes a Turing-complete stack-based language, and then trace the three programs at the bottom of the handout:
+Read the top of this handout, which describes a Turing-complete stack-based language.

 302 1000 500.0 / -.